PIONEER®BRAND PRODUCTS BETTA GRAZEBack to Technical Insights

 Betta Graze requires a minimum soil temperature of 15oC and rising for quick germination and establishment.
 First to plant first to feed.

 The crop fits well into a pasture renewal programme.
-Forage sorghum and sudan grass hybrids may be susceptible to herbicide residues from previous crops.
-Check with your local Pioneer representative before establishing crops in paddocks which have been recently sprayed with products other than glyphosate.
+Forage sorghum and Sudan grass hybrids may be susceptible to herbicide residues from previous crops.
+Check with your local Pioneer® Seeds Australia representative before establishing crops in paddocks which have been recently sprayed with products other than glyphosate.

-A soil test is recommended to identify nutrient status and any possible deficiencies.
-The levels of P and N are important and a specific fertiliser recommendation should be obtained from your local merchant, fertiliser representative or Pioneer representative, based on the results of the soil test and the requirements of the crop.
+A soil test is recommended to identify nutrient status and any possible deficiencies before any forage seed is planted.
+The levels of P and N are important and a specific fertiliser recommendation should be obtained from your local merchant, fertiliser representative or Pioneer® representative, based on the results of the soil test and the requirements of the crop.

-The ideal soil pH range is 5.5 - 8, and the phosphate level should be greater than 20 ppm.
+The ideal soil pH range for this forage sorghum seed is 5.5 - 8, and the phosphate level should be greater than 20 ppm.
 In acidic soils, lime should be applied and incorporated during seedbed preparation.
 To better understand nutrient removal rates and NPK required to grow a successful forage sorghum crop, please refer to the seed technical insight 505 link.

 Effective weed control is important for Betta Graze establishment and yield.
 It is critical to (1) ensure the seed bed is weed-free and (2) to plant when the soil temperatures are high enough to ensure rapid Bettagraze growth.
 A well-prepared seedbed is preferred to promote establishment and good weed control.